This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - Your policy with your insurer will come to an end as you have been paid out a “total loss” and your insurer may not want to continue to insure your car in the future.

-You can take your dispute to Internal Dispute Resolution of the insurer (See our Insurance Dispute Resolution factsheet) and on to the Financial Ombudsman Service.
-FOS does not have any jurisdiction to compel the WOVR to remove a listing, and may not make a finding to compel the insurer to amend the WOVR.
+You can take your dispute to Internal Dispute Resolution of the insurer (See our Insurance dispute resolution fact sheet) and on to the Australian Financial Complaints Authority (AFCA).
+AFCA does not have any jurisdiction to compel the WOVR to remove a listing, and may not make a finding to compel the insurer to amend the WOVR.

 Sometimes after you have been in an accident you may not feel safe in your car, even if they fix it.